billylo1/BuzzWatch/README.md

 - No audio recording
 - Supports sirens, car horns, screaming and smoke alarm sounds.

+Hope this helps.

-Your additional contributions to help the hearing impaired will be much appreciated!
+Your contributions to help the hearing impaired are always welcome!